openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

    - Add a `README.md` to the notebook subdirectory.
 Add a screenshot that gives an indication of what the notebook does if applicable.
    - Avoid adding any other files to the notebook's subdirectory.
 Instead, rely on models and data samples available online and fetch them within the notebook.
 Please refer to the [Notebook utils](#notebook-utils) section.
-3. In case you want to utilize one of the Open Model Zoo models, refer to the [104 Model Tools](https://github.com/openvinotoolkit/openvino_notebooks/tree/main/notebooks/104-model-tools) notebook.
+3. In case you want to utilize one of the Open Model Zoo models, refer to the [Model Tools](https://github.com/openvinotoolkit/openvino_notebooks/tree/main/notebooks/model-tools) notebook.
 4. The notebooks should provide an easy way to clean up the downloaded data, for example with a commented-out cell at the end of the notebook.